TheIllusionistMirage/Prattle/Documentation.md

 The clients communicate through the server, i.e. all packets shared between clients are first received by the server and then sent to the intended receiver.
+The server could be controlled or given commands using the "Server-Controller" using the specific protocol.

 So, intuitively, the chat process can be visualized as below: